Home » Resources » Become a CEIA Engagement Fellow

 Apply now to be a CEIA Fellow!
 The deadline to submit your application is 11:30 PM (Eastern), November 1.

 Want to know what’s on the application?
 Check out this PDF.
-Please note that completing the PDF does will not be accepted as your application submission.
+Please note that completing the PDF will not be accepted as your application submission.
 Applicants must complete the electronic form from the button above.

 If you are interested in joining this committee or have resources to recommend,